refi64/tinymk/docs/source/apiref.rst

    Returns `True` if the oldest file in `outs` is newer than the newest file in `deps`.
 If either `outs` or `deps` is a string, it will be converted to a list using `shlex.split`.

+.. py:function:: hash_update(outs, deps, dbpath='.tinymk_hashes.db')

+   Returns `True` if any of the files in `deps` have been modified since the last time the function was called.
+The SHA1 hashes are stored in an SQLite3 database.

+   :param outs: Ignored.
+Only here so it can be used with :py:func:`run_d`.
+   :param deps: The dependencies.
+   :param dbpath: The path to the SQLite3 database.

 .. py:function:: invoke(name, *args, **kw)

    Calls the task named `name`.